Tesla shares plunge below $200 for first time in more than 2 years

 Personally scrutinise

-Chief executive Elon Musk recently told employees in an email that he and Chief financial officer Zachary Kirkhorn will personally scrutinize expenditures following a worse-than-expected first-quarter loss.
+Mr Musk recently told employees in an email that he and chief financial officer Zachary Kirkhorn will personally scrutinise expenditures following a worse-than-expected first-quarter loss.